 Yep.
 That’s it in a nutshell.
 How utterly boring, right?
 Boring but oh so very true.

 I’m a researcher.
-I love googling things and reading as much as I can about a subject I’m interested in, and after reading countless articles on health and fitness, exercising often and eating healthy is the synopsis of every single article.
+I love googling things and reading as much as I can about a subject I’m interested in, and after reading countless articles on health and fitness, moving your body and eating a balanced diet is the synopsis of every single article.
 It can get complicated and confusing and full of inaccuracies – “don’t do this exercise!” “you must follow this diet!” – but regular physical activity and eating well make up the basic mainframe of advice from every (legitimate) doctor, nutritionist, physical trainer, and health professional.

-It sounds easy, of course, but if it were easy, we wouldn’t have such health problems related to inactivity as we do in much of North America and Europe.
+It sounds easy, of course, but if it were easy, we wouldn’t have the multi-billion industry that is diet culture.

 We all know about all the fad diets and fad workouts, how they’re all bullshit, and yet we often fall for them anyway.
 One of the biggest things I vowed regarding my health was to ignore all of them.

-Exercise often and eat healthy.
+Move my body often and eat intuitively.
 That’s my mantra.
 It’s totally fine to look to others for motivation and for technique – I regularly google exercise techniques and always search for a licensed personal trainer rather than trust Instagram’s algorithm to hopefully give me somebody legitimate – but I avoid most fitness “influencers” like the plague, especially when they seem to only promote one body type: young and extremely thin.

 But how to start moving, when you haven’t really moved before?